airflow2010/GOODMUSIC/README.md

 ## Repository layout
 - `prism-gui.py` — Flask app that renders the rating (`/rate`) and play (`/play`) pages using Firestore data.
-- `scrape_to_firestore.py` — Scrapes Substack posts, pulls YouTube metadata, predicts genres (Vertex AI), and writes new videos to Firestore.
+- `scrape_to_firestore.py` — Scrapes Substack posts, pulls YouTube metadata, predicts genres/artist/track (Vertex AI), and writes new videos to Firestore.
 - `scrape_to_YT-playlists.py` — Creates YouTube playlists from Substack archives or local HTML; tracks progress in `progress.json`.
 This script is deprecated and only included for historical reasons.
 - `templates/` — HTML templates for the Flask UI.
 - `requirements.txt` — Python dependencies.